Skip to main content Skip to navigation

 Ilaria's doctoral research explores how Italian mothers and grandmothers in Switzerland experience identity and belonging through everyday food practices.
 Drawing on gastrofeminism, her work examines the kitchen as both a physical and conceptual space where cultural knowledge, family relationships, and gendered labour intersect.
 By centring women's narratives, the research highlights how cooking, feeding, and sharing meals function not just as domestic activities but as sites of cultural preservation, intergenerational knowledge transfer, and subtle forms of resistance to patriarchal norms.

-To capture these dynamics, Ilaria uses oral history interviews in the form of kitchen table conversations, inviting participants and, in a second stage, their family members to reflect on culinary practices together.
+To capture these dynamics, Ilaria uses oral history interviews in the form of kitchen table conversations, inviting participants to reflect on culinary practices and their impact on notions of identity and belonging.
 This methodology emphasises embodied, sensory, and relational ways of knowing, enabling rich insights into how traditions, recipes, and cultural values are transmitted and adapted across generations.
 Ilaria's research situates individual and family practices within broader social, cultural, and historical contexts, addressing intersections of gender, migration, and diasporic identity while challenging stereotypes of Italian motherhood and food practices.

 Academic Background